 Once, you have taken part in a clinical trial, we can’t delete your personal information from our records because we need to keep clinical trials information for at least 15 years, in line with the regulations, and because we might need to contact you if there is any new information about the study medicine.

-Cookies are small files sent from websites like Scientia’s (or through a service from a third party such as Google via Google Analytics) and stored in your internet browser.
+Cookies are small files sent from websites (or through a service from a third party such as Google via Google Analytics) and stored in your internet browser.
 They allow a website’s systems to recognise your internet browser and remember certain information.
 The Scientia website uses ‘cookies’ for maintaining contact with a user through a website session.
 All cookies will immediately lost when you end your internet session and shut down your computer.
 Scientia’s record of your information will be automatically deleted twenty minutes after you last use out website.
 We cannot collect your personal information (like name, date of birth, contact details, etc.) via cookies on our website.

 You can reject receiving cookies from websites through the settings on your internet browser.
 If you would like to reject cookies from Google Analytics, please refer to the link below in Section 12.

 Scientia uses a range of tools provided by third parties, such as Google Analytics, to collect or view website traffic information, and to manage, secure and improve our website.
-These sites have their own privacy policies and SCR is not responsible for the privacy practices of other business – or the content of websites that may be linked to our website.
+These sites have their own privacy policies and Scientia is not responsible for the privacy practices of other business – or the content of websites that may be linked to our website.

 Google may set up cookies or read current cookies on your internet browser to collect data.
 Google use this information to evaluate your use of our website, and to prepare reports on website activity.
 Google will not link your computer’s IP address with any other data held by Google.
 Obtain for further information about managing your settings, opt-out options and Google’s privacy policy on https://policies.google.com .